Tes-Alone/JSoso/README.md

 ## Pre-compiled full program

-The file jsoso_v2.0.7z is a pre-compiled full program
+The file jsoso_v2.0.7z is a pre-compiled full program.

+## PDF bookmark Plugin

+This plugin can add bookmark to a PDF file.
+It may make some sense.